Is Wine Vegan?

-Is Wine Vegan?
-Tha’t a question we get asked a lot around Whole People HQ.
-It’s Usually while we’re serving wine at one of our infamous Whole People house parties.
+That’s a question we get asked a lot around Whole People HQ.
+It’s usually while we’re serving vegan-friendly wines at one of our infamous Whole People house parties.

 In fact, surprisingly, not all wines even qualify as vegetarian!

-So, let’s take a look at wine and the wine-making process and how it’s possible for wine to be vegan and how it often isn’t.
+So, let’s take a look at wine and the wine-making process and how it’s possible for wine to be vegan and how it often isn’t vegan-friendly at all.

 Is Alcohol Vegan?

-Well, rather as with the question of wine – it really depends on how the alcohol is made.
+Well, rather as with the question of vegan wines, it really depends on how the alcohol is made.

-In theory, alcohol ought to be vegan as all you need to make it is some sugar, some plant material and some yeast, but that’s not exactly how things actually work in the wine industry.
+In theory, alcohol ought to be vegan as all you need to make it is some sugar, some plant material, and some yeast, but that’s not exactly how things actually work in the wine industry.
 The winemaking process is what matters.

 “Fining” Is What Matters For Vegan Wine